Jbleezy/BO2-Reimagined/README.md

 * Decreased low health regeneration delay from 5 seconds to 4 seconds
 * Normal health regeneration rate is no longer instant
 * Changed health regeneration rate to 100 health per second (normally fully restored health in 0.5 seconds)
+* Changed low health threshold from 20% of player's max health to 50 health
 * Fall damage no longer increases when max health is increased
 * Added blood fx when at or below 20% health
 * Removed blur after getting damaged